arjunmehta/node-samsaara-groups/README.md

 });
 ```

-The logic you employ to filter connections from joining special groups is up to you.
-For example, maybe you require a token to join:
+The logic you employ to filter connections from joining special groups is entirely up to you.
+For example, maybe you require a token to join a group:

 ```javascript
 samsaara.expose({